egor-tensin/simple-interpreter/README.md

 ### Language grammar

-The language grammar in the [Extended Backus-Naur Form] (EBNF) is as follows:
+The language grammar in the [Extended Backus-Naur Form] is as follows:

     program = { statement } ;